 minimum of $200.
 This doesn't include all of the other "extra's" we do for our

 Again, please allow your new pet time to adjust to its' new family and

 surroundings.
 Some pets adjust quicker than others.
 We do a post adoption

-questions, please do not hesitate to contact us!
-Visit the literature section to
+please do not hesitate to contact us!
+Visit the resources section to read

 obedience classes!
 Even experienced dog owners can always learn

-put the effort into helping your dog be an enjoyable family member, odds are
+the effort into helping your dog be an enjoyable family member, odds are you'll

-you'll want to stay with him or her throughout their whole lives.
-We also offer
+want to stay with him or her throughout their whole lives.
+Lastly, we do

-adopted animals back, but all efforts must be made to work through any
+welcome all of our adopted animals back, but all efforts must be made to work

-issues that may arise, and an appointment must be set up for re-entry.
+through any issues that may arise, and an appointment must be set up for re-